 In case you’ve been living under a rock, your sneakers are meant for more than just the gym these days.
-Though they got their start as flimsy “plimsolls” meant for working-class holidaymakers and purpose-built footwear designed for athletes, sneakers have become a staple in every man’s (and woman’s, for that matter) wardrobe.
+Though they got their start as flimsy ‘plimsolls’ meant for working-class holidaymakers and purpose-built footwear designed for athletes, sneakers have become a staple in every man’s (and woman’s, for that matter) wardrobe.
 From lifestyle to the red carpet to sports, nowadays your sneakers can be an expression of yourself.
-And today we’re showing you how to do it right.
+And today we’re showing you how to wear them perfectly.

 - Best Black Sneakers For Men